U.S. breaks silence, condemns reports of demonstrators shot by Iranian security forces

 Mr. Price’s statement on Wednesday said the “Iranian people are now putting a spotlight not only on their unmet needs, but also their unfulfilled aspirations for respect for human rights — rights to which individuals the world over are entitled.”

-The developments come as the Biden administration pursues “indirect” talks with Iran on reviving the 2015 nuclear deal that former President Trump repudiated in 2018.
+The developments come as the Biden administration pursues “indirect” talks with Iran on reviving the 2015 nuclear deal that former President Donald Trump repudiated in 2018.
 Iran is demanding the U.S. drop harsh economic sanctions Mr. Trump reimposed in quitting the deal.

-Months of talks toward such a restoration have yet to produce a deal, even as hardliner President-elect Ebrahim Raisi is due to be sworn in as president in Tehran next week.
-Iran’s Supreme Leader Ayatollah Ali Khamanei on Wednesday called Washington “stubborn” for seeking to raise the issue of Tehran’s missiles and regional influence during talks with other nations that were party to the nuclear deal.
+Months of talks toward such a restoration have yet to produce a deal, even as hard-liner President-elect Ebrahim Raisi is due to be sworn in as president in Tehran next week.
+Iran’s Supreme Leader Ayatollah Ali Khamenei on Wednesday called Washington “stubborn” for seeking to raise the issue of Tehran’s missiles and regional influence during talks with other nations that were party to the nuclear deal.

 • This story is based in part on wire service reports.